 For complaints relating to tourism services or products, contact your service provider directly.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 If you need consular assistance, contact the Australian Embassy in Warsaw.

 Australian Embassy, Warsaw

 Telephone: (48 22) 521 3444

 Embassy website for information about opening hours and temporary closures that may affect service provision.

 If you're unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

-Poland can experience extremely low temperatures in winter, when snow and ice are a hazard.
+Poland can experience extremely low temperatures in winter, and snow and ice can be hazards.
 Snow clearing in cities is carried out efficiently but black ice on roads is hazardous.